 Earlier this week, I offered an overview of the first half of the Psoda Wellington User Community meeting held last week.

-In this post, I’ll look back at the second half of the day which consisted of two panel discussions – one on Programme and Portfolio Management (PPM) and the other about the Project Management Office (PMO).
+In this post, I’ll look back at the second half of the day which consisted of two panel discussions on PPM and PMOs.
+The first one was about Programme and Portfolio Management (PPM) and the other about the Project Management Office (PMO).

-The PPM panel kicked off right after lunch, which incidentally was very well catered (you certainly get fed well at these events!), and featured Gina Barlow of KPMG, Steve Scrivener of MPI and Ross Whiteman of Central TAS.
+The PPM panel kicked off right after lunch, which incidentally was very well catered (you certainly get fed well at these events!)
+It featured Gina Barlow of KPMG, Steve Scrivener of MPI and Ross Whiteman of Central TAS.

 The talk started with a good discussion on the top challenges in PPM today.
 These were identified as benefits realisation, resource management and a lack of rigour in business cases.

 Indeed, Gina Barlow stated there’s little evidence of effective use of portfolio management across New Zealand, drawing from the results of the recent KPMG project management survey.

 She added there’s a certain arrogance among project managers with an unwillingness to learn from previous mistakes, which means issues like the NovoPay debacle are likely to repeat themselves.

 Although project failures like that aren’t specific to New Zealand, being smaller with less money to spend, we need to be smarter and hold people to account more, Gina said.

 “A significant portion of programmes or projects organisations don’t define what success looks like so they can’t decide if they’ve failed or not,” she added.

 And even where there is a strategic objective, there’s often no “map of the journey” that those who have to build the mechanisms or structures to achieve success can use, added Steve Scrivener.